Hochinwei/Hochinwei.github.io/resources.md

 - Power analysis using jamovi
 - Power analysis for factorial designs using the SuperPower app

+If you use the guide, please consider citing it: Bartlett, J.E.
+(2022, February 1).
+Introduction to Power Analysis: A Guide to G*Power, jamovi, and Superpower. https://osf.io/zqphw/.
+DOI: 10.17605/OSF.IO/PCFVJ.

 # OSF preregistration R Markdown template

 When I preregister a study, my favourite template to use was the OSF preregistration challenge.
 Now that the challenge has finished, the COS have created an updated template.
 When you select a template on the OSF, there is the option to include an R script to demonstrate something like a power analysis or planned analysis.
 I thought it would be a good idea to streamline this process and combine the preregistration template with the power of R.